White-Collar FBI Target: How Do I Get Out of Prison — The Fastest?

 You’re allowed up to 1 Year OFF for RDAP

-UP TO ANOTHER 1 YEAR FOR SUCCESSFUL COMPLETION OF FSA PROGRAMS
+UP TO ANOTHER 1 YEAR OFF AFTER THE SUCCESSFUL COMPLETION OF APPROXIMATELY 2 YEARS OF FSA PROGRAMS – BUT DON’T STOP THERE…

 III) Congress Second Chance Reauthorization Act (SCRA).
 12 MONTHS in an RRC Law